 - advising the Secretary of State for Justice and those working in youth justice services about how well the system is operating, and how improvements can be made

-- commissioning research and publishing information on youth justice issues
+- commissioning research and publishing information in connection with good practice

 - monitoring the youth justice system and the provision of youth justice services

 - making grants, with the approval of the Secretary of State, for the purposes of the operation of the youth justice system and services